2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 The service region shall:

-1. Provide the system safety analyst an update of the status of the investigation within thirty (30) calendar days of the fatality/near-fatality investigation being received.
+1. Provide the system safety analyst an update on the status of the investigation within thirty (30) calendar days of the fatality/near-fatality investigation being received.
 The update shall include:

-1. Anticipated finding and rationale for the finding;
+1. The anticipated finding and rationale for the finding;

 2. Information regarding the cause of death or mechanism of injuries as determined by the autopsy or pediatric forensic medical consult; and